AlessandroBor/AlessandroBor/README.md

-## Hi there!
-I'm Alessandro Bordogna ✋
-### I am an aspiring 19 year old developer based in NC.
+## Aspiring developer based in NC.